About the Developer

 The PHA is an independent special-purpose local government entity governed by a six- member Board of Commissioners that are appointed by the Mayor of Portsmouth and serve five-year terms.
 The Commissioners appoint the Board of PHA Housing Development, Ltd. Both boards share an Executive Director.

 The PHA’s $83 million in real estate assets are a critically important piece of the city’s infrastructure and PHA residents are at the heart of the city’s civic and social fabric.
 The PHA is the largest Public Housing Authority per capita in New Hampshire, housing nearly 4.5% of the population of the city.
 As the city’s largest landlord, the PHA is a lead participant in the conversation about the need for additional affordable housing.
 The PHA is a key resource identified by elected and appointed officials, the business community, the thriving arts community, and the general public who have been calling on the city to address the pressing community need for affordable housing.

 Court Street Workforce Housing Project Executive Summary

 The need for this project is well-documented.
 The city’s 2025 Master Plan, the Portsmouth Business Expansion and Retention Report, Portsmouth Listens, and the Mayor’s Housing Committee all identify the need for housing that is affordable to the city’s workforce.
 If the city fails to address its shortage of affordable housing it risks losing the social and economic vitality it treasures – vitality driven, in part, by those who are employed in its world-class creative economy and our valued public service employees.

 The Court Street Workforce Housing Project will:

-- Develop 68 units of affordable housing that will be home to 120 people;
+- Develop 64 affordable housing units that will be home to 120 people;

 - Support Portsmouth businesses’ ability to attract and retain employees;